prasadnarwadkar/MERNAppExampleWithAuth0/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+**Please don't forget to check out the Jest tests which test the main components of the application.**

 ### `npm run build`

 Builds the app for production to the `build` folder.\